stanley191/Comparative-Analysis-and-Improvement-of-Chatbot-Models-Jupyter-Notebook/README.md

 ## 📊 Results Summary
 - The **Bag-of-Words model** achieved strong baseline accuracy with near-perfect classification on most prompts.
-- The **Transformer model** initially underperformed but showed promise in capturing semantic nuances.
+- The **Transformer model** initially underperformed but showed potential in understanding subtle differences in meaning and context between user inputs.
 - Iterative improvements narrowed the performance gap, showcasing how modern NLP architectures can be optimized.

 ---